estelle/flexbox/draft/03_flexbox_items.md

 The value of the `order` property specifies which ordinal group the flex item belongs to.
 Any flex items with a negative value will appear to come before those defaulting to `0` when drawn to the page, and all the flex items with a positive value will appear to come after those defaulting to `0`.
 While visually altered, the source order remains the same.
 Screen readers and tabbing order remains as defined by the source order of the HTML.

+> Note:  Failure to maintain consistent source order can be confusing to keyboard and assistive technology users.
+Search engines, screen readers and keyboard navigation go thru content in the HTML source order, ignoring visual order.

 ![Setting `order` to any value other than `0`, will reorder that flex item](images/order_01.tiff)

 For example, if you have a group of 12 items, and you want the seventh to come first and the sixth to be last, you would declare: